 The Purpose of a Literature Review

-- Summarizes Existing Knowledge: It provides a summary of existing research and theories related to your topic.
+A literature review in a research paper serves several key purposes:- Summarizes Existing Knowledge: It provides a summary of existing research and theories related to your topic.

 - Identifies Gaps: It helps identify gaps or inconsistencies in a body of knowledge, thus guiding future research.